zapier/visual-builder/docs/_partners/partner-faq.md

 **Steal this from Clearbit:** Clearbit carefully tracks the success of their users and discovered Zapier users are 20% less likely to churn.
 Armed with this data, their team prioritizes promotion and development strategies that encourage more of their users to try integrations.

-## Tip 3: Seamlessly surface Zapier within your platform
+## Tip 3: Boost user adoption by seamlessly embedding Zapier

 Keep users engaged inside your own platform by embedding the Zapier experience.
 Help users easily discover, build, and manage Zaps with our prebuilt, plug-and-play [Full Zapier Experience](https://platform.zapier.com/embed/full-zapier-experience), or utilize our [Partner API](https://platform.zapier.com/embed/partner-api) to create a seamless, custom solution.